What is a Sales Pipeline and What it Can Do for Your Business

 The basic definition of a sales pipeline is a system in which you can track every stage of a potential costumer’s journey.
 This includes the period between a lead becoming interested in your business and closing a deal with them.
 The term itself is thrown around so often that it’s close to meaningless.
 With that said, its overage does not decrease the value of a sales pipeline.

-A sales pipeline is different for every business and every product, and for good reason too.
+A sales pipeline is different for every business and every product, and for a good reason too.

 What can a sales pipeline do for your business?